Dukiełka: Description

-The Dukiełka begins in the southern part of the village of Teodorówka, at the foot of Chyrowa, at an altitude of about 590 m a.s.l.
+The Dukiełka begins in the southern part of the village of Teodorówka, at the foot of Chyrowa, at an altitude of about 590 m above sea level.

 In its upper course, the stream flows northward, skirting the Krzemionka hill from the west.

 In the central part of Teodorówka, it receives its left-bank tributary, the Krzemionka, and then turns eastward.

 Along this stretch, it forms the boundary between Teodorówka and Nadole, and later between Nadole and the city of Dukla.

-Within Dukla, the stream flows under National Road No. 19, and near the city park it joins the Jasiołka as its left tributary at approximately 323 m a.s.l.
+Within Dukla, the stream flows under National Road No. 19, and near the city park it joins the Jasiołka as its left tributary at approximately 323 m above sea level.

 The total length of the watercourse is 7.2 km, and at its widest point it measures about 6.5 m.

-Apart from the Krzemionka, the Kalitówka stream is sometimes also listed as a tributary of Dukiełka.
+As well as the Krzemionka, the Kalitówka stream is sometimes also listed as a tributary of the Dukiełka.

 History

 In the Middle Ages, the mouth of the Dukiełka marked the site of the first settlement of Dukla, which developed upstream along the stream.

 Near its mouth stood a brewery built probably before 1875, which was destroyed by fire in 1895.
 The brewery used water from the stream for beer production.

 In 2014, the stream area was affected by flooding.

 The Dukiełka forms the boundary between two parishes in Dukla: the St. Mary Magdalene parish (right bank) and the St. John of Dukla parish (left bank), effectively dividing the town in half.